Elene-mamniashvili/Manim-Physics-Visualizations/README.md

+#Animations Created for AnimateMath.com

-# Digital Physics Lab: Manim Visualizations 🧪
+# Digital Math & Physics Lab: Manim Visualizations 🧪

 A collection of mathematical experiments exploring the intersection of geometry and motion.

 ## 🔬 Lab Experiments
+## Math Foundations
 ### 01\.
 The Pulse of a Circle

 An introductory look at the vertical displacement of a rotating vector.